What is a Bulging Disc?

-A bulging disc in the neck or back should not be confused with a herniated disc.
-Although the herniated disc may mimic some of the symptoms of a bulging disc, a vertebral disc is considered herniated only once the inner material of the disc actually breaks though its outer shell.
+Though similar, a bulging disc in the neck or back should not be confused with a Herniated Disc.
+Although herniated discs do share some of the same symptoms with a bulging disc, a vertebral disc is considered herniated only once the inner material of the disc actually breaks though its outer shell.